PyromancerBoom/Orbital23/README.md

-This is the repository for the ByteDance and Tiktok Project for 2023 NUS Orbital
+This is the repository for the ByteDance and Tiktok Project for 2023 NUS Orbital.

+This README markdown file aims to provide a comprehensive documentation for this project.

 # Table of Contents